Mohith-R17/multiqr-hackathon/README.md

 Instructions on how to use the trained model and retrain it if needed.

 **1. Run Training (Optional)**
-The repository already includes a pre-trained model (`best.pt`). [cite_start]However, to retrain the model on the provided dataset, run the following command[cite: 64].
+The repository already includes a pre-trained model (`best.pt`).
+However, to retrain the model on the provided dataset, run the following command.
 The new model weights will be saved in a new directory inside the `runs/` folder.

 python train.py